jairesdesousa/guidemol/README.md

 3. Click on “3D from SMILES”.
 4. Chose the input file with the SMILES strings, then an output file to save the 3D structures in the MDL SDFile format.

+Note: GUIDEMOL, in its current version, does not explore the generation of multiple conformers.
+However, code is publicly available to generate a set of conformers and get the lowest energy structure, e.g. from https://github.com/pstjohn/bde, which can be easily inserted into GUIDEMOL.

 ### Calculate molecular descriptors

 1. Under “Molecular descriptors” select the descriptors to be calculated.
 For the “Grid of potential” and “Grid of voxels” descriptors you may change the default parameters.